II.c.4. Theory of light

 Light in phenomena of creation of mass and wavine

 Mass, for the Standard Model of Quantum Mechanics, is a mystery; and, even now with the Higgs particle that is supposed to bring the mass to particles with mass, the mystery continues.

 In Global Mechanics, mass is reticular matter compressed due to the electromagnetic energy or transversal torsion energy on the global aether.
 In this way, the torsion energy transforms into reversible compression energy and tension of the longitudinal curvature or gravitational potential energy.

 Wavine is a type of unstable mass, which corresponds to electrons.
 In order to travel from one orbit to another, electrons become electromagnetic energy, until the reticular structure of matter compresses again, relaxing the differences of transversal tension, and attaining a new gravito-magnetic equilibrium point.

 The theory of everything incorporates a new atomic theory with the above characteristics of electrons.

 Difference between light or electromagnetic energy and kinetic energy

-Modern Physics does not quite explain what kinetic energy is, and whether it is mass or some other kind of abstract and mathematical force.
-Given its equations, one would say that it relates with an increase of mass with velocity, and that is about it.
+Modern Physics does not explain what kinetic energy is and whether it is mass or some other abstract and mathematical force.
+Given its equations, one would say that it relates to an increase of mass with velocity, and that is about it.

 The reticular mechanism of kinetic energy in Global Dynamics is a bit harder to explain or understand.
-In order to grasp this concept, one must accept, take into account, or internalize the above characteristics of light and mass.
+To grasp this concept, one must accept, take into account, or internalize the above characteristics of light and mass.